-SMC Global Power, through SMEC, SPDC, SPPC, AHC and SPI, sells power through offtake agreements directly to customers, including Manila Electric Company ("Meralco") and other distribution utilities, electric cooperatives and industrial customers, or through the WESM.
-The majority of the consolidated sales of SMC Global Power are through long-term Take-or-pay offtake contracts which have provisions for passing on fuel costs and certain other fixed costs.
+SMC Global Power, through SMEC, SPDC, SPPC, SCPC, and AHC, sells power through offtake agreements directly to customers, including Manila Electric Company ("Meralco") and other distribution utilities, electric cooperatives and industrial customers, or through the WESM.
+The majority of the consolidated sales of SMC Global Power are through long-term take-or-pay offtake contracts which have provisions for passing on fuel costs, foreign exchange differentials and certain other fixed costs.